richdynamix/capistrano-ghostinspector/README.md

 - Exclude individual stages
 - Auto rollback to previous version on failed tests (can be disabled in config per stage)
 - Auto configure start URL to reuse tests across multiple stages
+- Send deployment information to Google Analytics
+- Send errors to Google Analytics on failed tests

 ## Installation